 The Student Senate Recognition Banquet has been a tradition for over forty years and takes place at the end of each spring semester.
 Representatives from all recognized clubs and organizations along with their advisors gather together for a formal dinner to celebrate the many accomplishments of the past year, and give special recognition to clubs and individuals.
 The coveted Student of the Year Awards and the President’s Award for Community Service are announced during the evening.
 The theme of the banquet changes every year, and the Student Senate Executive Board members serve as the hosts for this culminating annual event.

 Student Life Leadership Awards and Scholarships Each spring, student leaders are formally recognized by the Division of Student Life for their outstanding contributions to enhancing the quality of campus life.
 Students are recognized for contributions in all areas of campus life.
-Additionally, two faculty members are also given awards for making outstanding contributions outside of the classroom.
+Additionally, faculty members are also given awards for making outstanding contributions outside of the classroom.

 UDE-Fest signifies the end of the College year, taking place on the last Friday before spring exams.
 Conceived by Upsilon Delta Epsilon, a co-ed fraternity, this event features live music, entertainment, carnival games, community style meals, inflatable attractions, and various competitions.
 A campus-wide barbeque is held in conjunction with this large event that resembles a neighborhood block party.